google/closure-templates/documentation/reference/modifiable-templates.md

 *   All modifies templates must have signatures that are compatible with the modifiable template.
 *   Calls can only be made to the modifiable template.
-*   A single Soy file can only modify templates from a single external namespace, excluding variants.
+*   A single Soy file can only modify templates from a single external namespace (ie, a single file).

 ## Variants